Onboardbase/secure-log-py/README.md

 # Secure Log
- This package provides functionality to log messages securely, by checking for secrets in the log messages and printing them with a log prefix.
+ This package provides functionality to log messages securely, by checking for secrets in the log messages and preventing logging them